akey7/hmdb-explorer-02/README.md

 Since the datasets are large, they are not committed with this repo.
 They are expected to be in `data/` directory.

-Uses data preprocessed from the HMDB at:
+Uses data preprocessed from the HMDB with at [https://hmdb.ca](https://hmdb.ca) and with the following citations:

 > Wishart DS, Tzur D, Knox C, et al., HMDB: the Human Metabolome Database.
 Nucleic Acids Res.
 2007 Jan;35(Database issue):D521-6.
 17202168